SebastianBoe/turborav/README.md

 System testing is done with C-code firmware running on the simulated SoC.
 The firmware can use printf's and assertions to report the test status.
+You can find these firmwares [here](hw/src/test/c/modules/).
 These firmware's will hopefully be portable to the FPGA platform once it is up and running.

 ### CPU verification